rememberSoftwares/yacana/docs/README.md

 ## IV.
 Managing Agents history

-As you saw in the previous examples, each agent has his own history of messages that compose its memory.
+As you saw in the previous examples, each agent has its own history of messages that compose its memory.
 When a new request is made to the LLM the whole history is sent to the inference server (ie: Ollama) and the LLM responds to the last prompt in the chain but bases its answer on the context it gets from the previous messages (and the initial system prompt if present).

 This is what an history looks like: